jakerella/jquery-mockjax/README.md

 });
 ```

-The ability to provide a list of possible response statuses to randomly pick
+The ability to provide an array of possible response statuses (from which the response
-from is also available by providing a double pipe-delimited list of possible
-reponses.
+for a given request will be randomly picked from):

 ```javascript
 // Randomly fail